· 5 min read

 David Begg – Former Medicines Inspector and Founder of David Begg Associates (DBA), which was acquired by NSF in 2007

 Communication is not an art or a science, it is a straightforward understanding of the needs of the reader or listener.
 The person communicating should, ideally, possess the innate ability to use simple, easily understood terms and language to get the message across to the recipient.
 The NSF Journal continues to communicate simple messages and key learnings to readers 15 years on!

-Bob Pietrowski – Former Managing Partner, NSF DBA and Former Global Vice President, NSF International, Health Sciences
+Bob Pietrowski – Former Managing Partner, NSF DBA and Former Global Vice President, NSF, Health Sciences